The Public Policy Undergraduate Program at UCR

 Please note the Interdisciplinary Building has separate north and south wings, so make sure to go to the south wing.
 If you have difficulty finding us once you reach the fourth floor of INTS, there are several SPP directories posted around the fourth floor INTS hallways that can help guide you to 4120.

-Effective July 1st, you will be meeting with a new public policy academic advisor, who will be housed in Interdisciplinary South 4120 (one floor up from the Multidisciplinary Unit offices).
-We are currently in the process of hiring a new advisor, and we will post appointment scheduling information in the near future.
+Effective July 1st, you will be meeting with your new public policy academic advisor, Deisy Vaca, who will be housed in Interdisciplinary South 4120 (one floor up from the Multidisciplinary Unit offices).
+We will post appointment scheduling information in the near future.

 If you are a new or continuing public policy student, your record will reflect you are an SPP student after July 1st without any action on your part.
 You do not need to sign any paperwork.
 You can continue any unfinished conversations with CHASS Multidisciplinary Unit advisors with your new SPP advisor after July 1st.